Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 3- Drinking alcohol (even small amounts)

-Alcohol speeds up things inside your intestine and colon.
+alcohol speeds up things inside your intestine and colon.
 This can cause bright yellow watery diarrhea.
-It is worse to mention that even if you drink small amounts can cause diarrhea.
-Alcohol can irritate your digestive tract and worsens existing diarrhea. (ref)
+Even if you drink small doses, it is worse to mention that it can cause diarrhea. alcohol can irritate your digestive tract and worsen existing diarrhea. (ref)

 Also, chronic use of alcohol can cause liver and pancreatic problems (such as chronic pancreatitis), causing maldigestion and malabsorption of fat, leading to chronic yellow diarrhea.